 The south-west club even finished fifth the following year in his first full campaign.
 That achievement was a double-edged sword though, as a small squad with a comparatively limited budget struggled to juggle the demands of UEFA Europa League football with domestic duties, and Freiburg ended 2013/14 in 14th.

 Worse was to come the following season with automatic relegation, but Freiburg stood by Streich.
-He repaid the club’s faith by winning the Bundesliga 2 title the next year – ahead of runners-up RB Leipzig, no less – and they have remained in the top flight ever since, finishing 7th, 15th, 13th, 8th and 10th in the five subsequent seasons.
+He repaid the club’s faith by winning the Bundesliga 2 title the next year – ahead of runners-up RB Leipzig, no less – and they have remained in the top flight ever since, finishing 7th, 15th, 13th, 8th and 10th, 6th and 5th in the subsequent seasons.

-All of which led to Streich signing a contract extension in February 2021, the sense of trust and mutual appreciation between coach and board crucial to the relationship lasting as long as it has.
+Streich signed a contract extension in February 2021, the sense of trust and mutual appreciation between coach and board crucial to the relationship lasting as long as it has.
 “I’m pleased with the recognition and the trust that has been placed in our work,” he said at the time.
 “Our work together has all the essential requirements we need to continue along the path we’re on.”

-That path has not only allowed Streich and Freiburg to move into a new state-of-the-art home stadium, it has led them to third place in the Bundesliga standings over the 2021/22 winter break.
-Alongside Bayern Munich, they have conceded the fewest amount of goals so far this season (16), while they have also beaten Borussia Dortmund, drawn with Leipzig and recorded the club’s biggest ever Bundesliga win with a 6-0 thrashing of Borussia Mönchengladbach.
+That path not only allowed Streich and Freiburg to move into a new state-of-the-art home stadium, it led them to finish 6th in a 2021/22 season which also saw them record the club’s biggest ever Bundesliga win with a 6-0 thrashing of Borussia Mönchengladbach.
+For the second time - both under Streich - they only missed out on UEFA Champions League qualification by three points.

-“To me, good football means having variation in your build-up play and being well-organised in terms of your positioning,” he said after the Matchday 17 victory over Leverkusen, when asked to explain his philosophy.
+“To me, good football means having variation in your build-up play and being well-organised in terms of your positioning,” he once said.

 “It’s very important against strong teams that you have time on the ball yourself and that the opposition also chase after the ball.
 That way you can build your self-confidence by circulating the ball around your team and allowing lots of players to keep getting touches of the ball.
 We want to play football ourselves, not sit back and defend, regardless of who we’re playing against.
 We’d prefer to lose than just sit deep and defend, because that’s the way we play and that’s what we want.”